 First, for a dividend to be paid, there must be profits.
 A general law principle states that dividends can only be paid out of retained profits.
 In itself, this is a rather simple test to apply.

-- Immediately before the dividend payment, the company's assets are greater than its liabilities, to the extent of the dividend declared.
-If your company passes the retained profits test it’s highly likely you’ll pass the requirements for this test too.
+- Immediately before the dividend payment, the company's assets are greater than its liabilities to the extent of the dividend declared.
+If your company passes the retained profits test, it’s highly likely you’ll pass the requirements for this test too.

 - The dividend payment must be fair and reasonable to all shareholders.
-This issue typically arises more often when there are different classes of shareholders, and decisions need to be made around which classes of shareholders receive dividends.
+This issue typically arises more often when there are different classes of shareholders, and decisions need to be made about which classes of shareholders receive dividends.
 These decisions must be made on a fair and reasonable basis.

 - The payment of the dividend does not prejudice the company's ability to pay its creditors.
 The company’s owners shouldn’t be taking profits unless they’re certain they can meet all obligations within the company.
 These obligations extend to staff wages, the ATO, financial institutions, and other creditors.